lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/tools.md

 	and all of its contents)
 * `mv <path> <newpath>`, move a file or directory to a new location (can also be used to rename a file or directory)
+* `clear`, clear the screen

 You'll also want to be familiar with the following functionality and ideas:
 * The up and down arrow keys allow you to scroll through previous commands you have run.
 You can edit these and run them again.
 * `..` is the directory above the current one; `.` is the current directory.
-* tab completion: if you press tab, the shell will try to autocomplete whatever you have written.
+* Tab completion: if you press tab, the shell will try to autocomplete whatever you have written.
 Use this *all of the time*.
 * `Ctrl-c` quits whatever program is currently running.
 If you accidentally start something you didn't want to start, use this.